jdmclatcher/file-explorer-helper/README.md

 #### Undo

-The Undo button will undo the most recent action and restore the modified file(s) to their original place/name.
+The Undo button will undo the most recent action and restore the modified file(s) to their original name.

+**NOTE** The Undo function currently does not work on the Cleanup Folder function.
+This will be fixed later.

+**NOTE:** It's important not to modify the files in the root folder or the sub-folders the cleanup was performed on.

 #### The Output Window